Last Updated on

 If the muscles cease to grow, there is not enough speed in the run or the strength of impact – it is time to train the explosive strength.
-Strong-feeling.biz will tell you how to build a workout and choose the right exercises depending on your training.
+Strong-feeling.biz will tell you how to build a best tricep workout for size and choose the right exercises depending on your training.

 What is explosive strength

 Explosive strength is the ability to apply the greatest strength in the shortest amount of time.
 In the process of performing explosive movements, muscles contract very quickly, almost instantly.
-At the same time, not only they, but also the nervous system, which provides the quick response of muscle fibers to the signal to contraction, experience stress.
+At the same time, not only they, but also the nervous system, which provides the quick response of the major muscle groups to the signal to contraction, experience stress.

 The explosive strength often develops in parallel with the reactive ability of the muscles — the ability to quickly switch from eccentric to concentric contractions.